About the Author

 How many novels did he write before he got one accepted?

-He wrote two novels that weren't accepted before he wrote
+He wrote two novels that weren't accepted before he wrote The Fool's Run.
+The first, The Wheel Key Number,

-revive it, he decided it was Not Very Good.)
+decided it was Not Very Good.)

-What about the painting, photography, fishing, canoeing, skiing, sailing, golf, SCUBA diving, etc.
+What about the painting, photography, fishing, canoeing, skiing, sailing, golf, scuba diving, etc.?

 Camp has always been a visual arts enthusiast and is a serious